 5. Then move back again to the breast area.
 Knead (gently) and push (gently) the breast towards the nipple - this is what we usually do when we are hand expressing with our hands a bit further back from the nipple.

 6. Finally, having worked backwards and expressed using our hands from nipple back through the breast area use the flat of 3 fingers to press over the breast looking for any areas where you can still feel any palpable lumps.

-Some notes of caution here...often on breastfeeding support groups online I hear suggestions to massage really hard, or really "get in there and work out the clog".
+Once again - BE GENTLE.
+Handling the breast should be done with the pressure you use to apply cream, or to stroke a kitten.
+Please do not pay attention to some of the suggestions I hear online to massage really hard, or really "get in there and work out the clog".
 Breast tissue is delicate, and when you have a blockage / mastitis you are dealing with already inflamed tissue.
 It's very easy to damage it further.
-The study above states that "special attention must be paid to avoid intolerable pain".
+The SSRMT study above states that "special attention must be paid to avoid intolerable pain".
 It also says that a maximum of 2 SSRMTs were given in a single session to avoid injury.
-Another thing which is often mentioned in groups is using heat on the breasts to help flow.
-Again heat is helpful to get milk flowing, but should be used just before a feed / expression, not frequently as it may make inflammation worse.
-What can be helpful I have found however is using heat and water while using the expression steps of the SSRMT.
 Steps 3-6 can be done in the bath with the breasts submerged in water and that has certainly been very helpful for many women I have worked with.

 I'd also say - get used to handling your breasts.
 Often we aren't terribly familiar with our breasts and just what breasts full of milk feel like.
 You may be able to feel areas full of milk before a feed which aren't clogs - they are just full areas that empty during the feed.